← Back to all blogs

 A common misconception is that faster delivery creates more risk.
 In reality, optimised pipelines deliver both speed and stability:

-The result is a delivery model where CIOs can confidently advise the board that faster does not mean riskier.
-Rather, it means safer, cheaper and more predictable.
+The result is a delivery model where CIOs can confidently tell the board that faster does not mean riskier.
+Rather, it typically means safer, cheaper and more predictable.

 Signs your pipeline is holding you back